sjet47/blog/content/posts/Linux/syscall_irl/index.md

 }
 ```

-The macro `SYSCALL_DEFINE3` read the arguments from registers by following the C calling convention, and then call `ksys_write`, the finally syscall handler.
+The `SYSCALL_DEFINE3` macro reads the system call arguments from the registers, following the C calling convention, and then calls the `ksys_write` function, which is the final system call handler.

 ```c
 // fs/read_write.c